 • Are there any welfare or redistributive benefits from clientelism?
 The fact that clientelistic programs tend to be directed to the poor has been pointed out by many scholars and verified in a number of empirical studies.
-Holland (2015) argues that the related phenomenon of forbearance allows elected politicians greater opportunities to redistribute benefits to the poor, free from legislative or judicial oversight.
+Holland (2016) argues that the related phenomenon of forbearance allows elected politicians greater opportunities to redistribute benefits to the poor, free from legislative or judicial oversight.
 Programmatic redistributive programs are bound by layers of bureaucracy and red-tape on account of their need to cope with such oversight.
 Munshi and Rosenzweig (2015) argue that ethnic politics in India where caste groups play an important role has the virtue of generating higher club goods to members of those groups based on threats of community sanctions.
 These overcome problems of free-riding and tendency of elected politicians to not honor pre-election promises.
 On the other hand, caste leaders tend to favor own caste members at the expense of other castes in the targeting of redistributive private goods.
 To the extent that there are clientelistic elements in caste-based politics, this suggests there are both welfare benefits and costs of such practices.
 In particular, the threat of informal community based sanctions in political clientelism may provide some disciplinary role on elected leaders.
 Incorporation of such factors in the theoretical model developed so far would render ambiguous the implications of clientelism for public good delivery.
-This implies the need for further empirical studies on this issue.
+This implies the need for further empirical studies on this issue.8

 - The theoretical models and empirical evidence suggest that clientelism may induce greater static redistribution to poorer and more vulnerable groups, as their votes are 'cheaper to buy'.
 But this could come at the expense of supply of public goods, which include infrastructure and better governance which thereby ends up lowering growth.
 Is there any evidence that clientelism is a possible source of such a trade-off between static redistribution and growth?
 What are the consequences for the dynamics of poverty? - How does the presence of clientelism affect the tradeoff between political centralization and decentralization?
 Are regional parties or local governments more prone to clientelistic practices than national parties or the federal government?
 If so, decentralization may be associated with higher clientelism.
 This may provide an additional element to consider in debates concerning fiscal federalism, as argued in Mookherjee (2015). - The welfare implications of political reservations on the basis of ethnicity or gender may depend on the prevalence of clientelism.
 For example, caste-based reservations of political office may generate greater clientelism, which may provide an explanation for effectiveness of such reservations in promoting targeting to disadvantaged groups (as argued by Bardhan and Mookherjee (2012)).
-However, it may also aggravate the welfare distortions associated with clientelism, such as bias in favor of recurring private benefits, lowered political competition and supply of public goods.
+However, it may also aggravate the welfare distortions associated with clientelism, such as bias in favor of recurring private benefits, lowered political competition and supply of public goods. - Theoretical models predict that clientelism enhances tendency towards strategic voting and multiple equilibria, even in a two party system, besides lowering political competition.
+It may also provide a source of incumbency advantages.
+These propositions could be tested empirically.
+There may also be deleterious effects of clientelism on incentives for political participation of citizens in the middle class who belong to the formal sector, on account of the induced incentives to politicians to 'pander' to poorer citizens in the informal sector.

-&lt;sup>8In this connection, greater care should be taken to identify which publicly provided benefits are truly public and which are more in the nature of private transfers.
+8In this connection, greater care should be taken to identify which publicly provided benefits are truly public and which are more in the nature of private transfers.
 For instance, how would one classify education, when a large part of government educational spending takes the form of high teacher salaries which may actually constitute private transfers?